How the U.S. Patrols Its Borders

 How did Trump change the asylum process?

-As a signatory to the 1967 protocol to the UN refugee convention, the United States has committed to providing refuge to people with a “well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion.”
+As a signatory to the 1951 UN Refugee Convention and its 1967 Protocol, the United States has committed to providing refuge to people with a “well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion.”
 Applicants must demonstrate a credible fear that they would be killed or tortured if returned to their home country.
-The U.S. Immigration and Nationality Act makes asylum available to those already in the United States as well as those arriving at its borders.
+The U.S. Immigration and Nationality Act makes asylum available to those already living in the United States as well as those who arrive at an official port of entry along its borders.

 However, Trump denigrated the legal right to seek asylum as a “loophole” in immigration policy, subject to fraud and abuse.
-His administration pursued policies to block or otherwise discourage asylum seekers.
+His administration pursued policies to block or otherwise discourage asylum seekers from coming to the United States.

 Zero tolerance.
-With long waits at ports of entry driving more and more asylum seekers to cross at unauthorized points, the Trump administration implemented a blanket “zero-tolerance” policy by which it sought to criminally prosecute all adults who crossed the border illegally, including asylum seekers.
-(Such prosecutions were relatively infrequent [PDF] under Presidents Bush and Obama.)
-Under the policy, the government separated children from their parents and detained minors; though Trump signed an executive order in 2018 to end separations, they continued.
-In fiscal year 2019, his administration prosecuted a record number of people for immigration-related offenses, including more than twenty-five thousand for felony illegal reentry and nearly eighty-one thousand for misdemeanor improper entry.
+With long waits at ports of entry driving more asylum seekers to cross at unauthorized points, the Trump administration implemented a blanket zero-tolerance policy intended to increase prosecutions of undocumented migrants who crossed the border illegally, including asylum seekers.
+(Such prosecutions were relatively infrequent [PDF] under Presidents Bush and Obama, but reached a record level of more than one hundred thousand in 2019.)
+The government also used the policy to separate children from their parents and detain minors; although Trump signed an executive order in 2018 to end family separations, they continued.
+The administration also sought to narrow the criteria for asylum [PDF] and deny migrants the right to seek asylum outside ports of entry, but federal courts blocked both of these efforts.

 Migrant Protection Protocols.
-In 2019, a new policy called the Migrant Protection Protocols (MPP), also known as the “Remain in Mexico” program, began requiring asylum seekers from most Latin American countries to stay in Mexico while U.S. courts processed their asylum claims.
+In 2019, a new policy called the Migrant Protection Protocols (MPP), also known as the “Remain in Mexico” program, began requiring migrants to stay in Mexico while U.S. courts processed their asylum claims.
 The Mexican government agreed to offer them visas and work permits while they waited.
-Some migrants apply for asylum in Mexico, but they frequently face unsafe conditions, and the country’s bureaucracy is already stretched beyond its capacity to process claims.
+Some migrants applied for asylum in Mexico, but they frequently faced unsafe conditions, and the country’s bureaucracy was stretched beyond its capacity to process claims.

 How is Biden responding?